The short answer: “Yes!”

 As for taking it after every workout, that really depends.
 If you’re using it as a delicious, chocolatey (or orangey) reward for completing a workout, then I don’t recommend taking it.

-Food rewards — the idea that you deserve a decadent treat because you made a good choice — just aren’t a good strategy if you’re struggling to re-invent your relationship with eating.
+Food rewards — the idea that you deserve a decadent treat because you made a good choice — just isn’t a good strategy if you’re struggling to re-invent your relationship with eating.

 But if you’re using Recover as a tool to facilitate more working out, better recovery, and optimal muscle growth, then great.